negeek/knowledge_log/README.md

 # Knowledge-log

-A simple Django Project that logs what you learn.
+An application that keeps track of how much knowledge you have acquired.

 Check it out [here](https://knowledgelogka76.kfirjgyswf.dopraxrocks.com/)